shokinn/docs/docs/hardware/dell_xps_15_9560/dell_xps_15_9560_arch_linux_base.md

 ```

 ??? info "Command explanation"
     * `pcie_aspm=off` Forcibly enable or disable PCIe Active State Power Management.
     * `acpi_rev_override=1` is needed to get the NVIDIA graphics card working resp. to disable it.
     * `modprobe.blacklist=nouveau` blacklists nouveau driver (open source NVIDIA driver).
     * `nouveau.modeset=0` disables modeset for nouveau (just in case).
     * `i915.modeset=1` enables modeset for the i915 module (integrated intel graphics).
     * `enable_fbc=1` enables frame buffer compression.
     * `enable_psr=1` enables panel self refresh.
     * `disable_power_well=0` Try to disable possible power wells.
     * The kernel option `pci=nommconf` disables Memory-Mapped PCI Configuration Space, which is available in Linux since kernel 2.6.
-Very roughly, all PCI devices have an area that describe this device (which you see with lspci -vv), and the originally method to access this area involves going through I/O ports, while PCIe allows this space to be mapped to memory for simpler access.
+Very roughly, all PCI devices have an area that describe this device (which you see with lspci -vv), and the originally method to access this area involves going through I/O ports, while PCIe allows this space to be mapped to memory for simpler access (currently unused, stays in documentation for documentation purposes).
     * `cryptdevice=/dev/mapper/osvg-root:root root=/dev/mapper/root` configures the crypt device.

 ##### Generate GRUB config